zzz6519003/substrate-how-to-guides/how-to-substrate/docs/01-basics/configurable-constants.md

 ### 4. Create a method that allows users to specify the value

-The `add_value` method increases `SingleValue` so long as each call adds less than the `MaxAddend` value.
+The `add_value` method increases `SingleValue` so long as each call adds to less than the `MaxAddend` value.

 For this method, make sure to:

-- include checks
+- Include checks.
-- keep track of the previous value
+- Keep track of the previous value.
-- check for overflow
+- Check for overflow.
-- update `SingleValue`
+- Update `SingleValue`.

 ```rust
     // Extrinsics callable from outside the runtime.